angarsky/diveintopython/learn/functions/partial_functions.md

 ## Understanding python partial functions: a beginner's guide to function modification

 A **partial function** in Python is a function that is defined with some of its arguments already set.
 This allows us to create new functions from existing ones that have some of the arguments pre-configured.
-The resulting function is called a **partial function**.
+The resulting function is called a partial function.

-For example, consider the following normal **function** that adds two numbers.
-We can create a new **partial function** from this **function** by setting one of the arguments:
+For example, consider the following normal function that adds two numbers.
+We can create a new partial function from this function by setting one of the arguments:

 ```python
 from functools import partial